sowcow/blog/content/posts/dial-m-3d.md

 - Hitchcock
 ---

-Bad movie with good references.
+Unforgettably bad movie with good references.
 I love how things referred to range from the very exact to very hazy.
 It's a must-rewatch movie.